-- 1. to notify r synchronously before committing any update to any object in O that g proposes (i.e., g must not commit until it receives a message from r in response to its notification), AND - to acknowledge Accept and Prepare messages2 for updates to objects in O only with the condition that the proposer must also notify r synchronously before committing these updates.
+- 1. to notify r synchronously before committing any update to any object in O that g proposes (i.e., g must not commit until it receives a message from r in response to its notification), AND - 2. to acknowledge Accept and Prepare messages2 for updates to objects in O only with the condition that the proposer must also notify r synchronously before committing these updates.

-To enforce the first condition without extra communication, g will include r in any Paxos quorum of acceptors before committing a Paxos command that it proposes (i.e., for which it is the leader).
+To enforce the first condition without extra communication, g can include r in any Paxos quorum of acceptors before committing a Paxos command that it proposes (i.e., for which it is the leader).
 To enforce the second condition, every replica must attach enough information to its replies to the Paxos Accept and Prepare messages from a proposer that the proposer can determine which replicas the responder has granted leases to; the proposer uses this information to synchronously notify the lease holders before committing.
 We explain in Section 3.4 how to implement this exchange efficiently by adding only a short lease identifier to each message.
-Grantors make promises using a protocol separate from Paxos, described in Section 3.5